 Column 1.
-Enter the two-letter codes (from the list beginning on page 11) of all foreign countries and U.S. possessions within which income is sourced and/or to which taxes were paid, accrued, or deemed paid.
+Enter the two-letter codes (from the list beginning on page 10) of all foreign countries and U.S. possessions within which income is sourced and/or to which taxes were paid, accrued, or deemed paid.

 For section 863(b) income, enter "863(b)" instead of a two-letter code.

 Column 2(a).
 If the corporation is a U.S. shareholder in a CFC, report all income deemed received under section 951(a)(1)(A) (before gross-up).
-See section 904(d)(3) and Look-Through Rules for CFCs on page 3 for more information.
+See section 904(d)(3) and Look-Through Rules on page 2 for more information.
 If the corporation is a U.S. shareholder in a passive foreign investment company (PFIC) and receives distributions from stock in that PFIC, report all income deemed received (before gross-up) under section 1291.

 Column 3(a).
-Report all other dividends (before gross-up) not included in column 2(a) from sources outside the United States from the applicable separate income category.
+Report all other dividends (before gross-up) not included in column 2(a) from sources outside the United States for the applicable separate category.
+Other dividends include amounts included in gross income under section 951(a)(1)(B).